 We first heard about the virus five months ago.
 We had our first case four months ago.
 We went under lockdown on March 24, a decision taken just the day before, might I add.
 Every single time we approached the end of the lockdown period, it was renewed for an additional week or two.
 Following a few such renewals, we have been under lockdown for over 70 days now!
 What have we accomplished in that period?

-I maintain a spreadsheet on Google Drive where I reproduce some of the official coronavirus-related figures the Ministry of Health and Population publish.
-The charts I have produced confirm the complete lack of strategy in confronting the pandemic.
-What I share below are some of the charts based on data since the lockdown.
+The charts below come from a Google Drive spreadsheet I maintain of the official coronavirus-related figures the Ministry of Health and Population publish.
+The charts confirm the complete lack of strategy in confronting the pandemic.
+The charts are for data since the lockdown, March 24.

 Incidentally, if you are interested in updating yourself later, just return to the blog.
 All the charts are live, hence the unsusual appearance.
 They, therefore, update automatically when the spreadsheet is updated.